jabarragann/ComplianceProject/README.md

 import kincalib
 ```

 to ensure the module was correctly installed.
-The additional torch dependencies and data download can be easily done with the `install-dependencies.sh` script.
+The additional torch dependencies and data download can be easily obtained with the `install-dependencies.sh` script.

-### Training of neural networks (Optional)
+### Training of neural networks dependencies (Optional)
 To train the neural networks with the code provided you will need to additionally install the [Torch-suite](https://github.com/jabarragann/torch-suite) module and pytorch dependencies with

 ```